-Gathering around an outdoor fire at night holds a special allure, but California boutique hotels and bed and breakfast inns add to the enchantment with romantic settings, incredible views, roasted s’mores, and more.
-We’ve compiled a list of inns around the state with some of the best outdoor fire pits to cozy up to.
+Cozying up to an outdoor fire has a special way of calming the noise the comes with busy schedules.
+California boutique hotels and bed and breakfast inns enhance the effect with romantic settings, stunning views, wine and s’mores, and other memorable amenities.
+We’ve compiled a list of inns around the state with some of the best outdoor fire pits.

 Lodge at the Presidio

-The fire pit at the Inn at Newport Ranch is perched atop a bluff overlooking the Pacific Ocean with the wild beauty of coastal Mendocino County stretching in all directions.
-Seals bask on the rocks below, baby cattle graze on the rangelands, and ridgelines covered in majestic redwoods tower to the east.
-The kettle-style fire pit suspended from a trio of metal poles is sometimes used by Chef Adam Stacy to prepare open-fire dinners for guests.
+The fire pit at The Inn at Newport Ranch is perched atop a bluff overlooking the Pacific Ocean with the wild beauty of coastal Mendocino County stretching in all directions.
+Seals bask on the rocks below, cattle graze on the rangelands, and ridgelines covered in majestic redwoods tower to the east.
+The kettle-style fire pit suspended from a trio of metal poles is sometimes used by the chef to prepare open-fire dinners for guests.
 It’s also a stunning place to enjoy cocktails and a sense of rightness in the world while watching the sun sink into the vast Pacific.

 Nick’s Cove and Cottages

 The fire pit at Nick’s Cove and Cottages sits at the water’s edge of Tomales Bay with a sweeping view of the bay and the pier.
 Guests can nestle into Adirondack chairs to enjoy the warm glow of the flames and the starry skies.
 The chef at Nick’s Cove makes homemade s’mores kits that are perfect for roasting over the fire.
 The inn’s luxurious yet rustic waterfront cottages feature dreamy beds, wood-burning stoves, deep claw foot tubs, and well-stocked honor bars.
 The adjacent restaurant and oyster bar serves up fabulous seafood.

 The Cottages of Napa Valley